shamatar/ioppy/README.md

 ## Problems

 Absence of an open and well-documented STARK prover does not allow immediate testing of such approach.
 Also, design of AIR arithmetization of the problem is much more challenging than design of R1CS arithemtization.

+## Hybridization with other proof systems

+In such approach one is largely limited by use of SNARKs as a "Layer 2" system to have all the benefits of succinctness and recursive cycles.

+As for a Layer 1 one could think about use of Aurora proof system, that also requires only field operations and IOP verification by the verifier.
+Unfortunately, Aurora requires verifier to evaluate a polynomial of the degree equal to the number of variables in R1CS instance, that would lead to the circuit of Layer 2 statement to be in order of size of Layer 1 statement.

+If at some point other proof system (may be IOP based system) like Aurora is introduced for non-uniform circuits with, for example, verifier's work being logarithmic in the size of the arithmetization of original statement, such proof system could be immediately used for construction of a hybrid approach.
+But it also would lead to self-recursiveness in asumption of a proper hash function for IOP.

 ## Authors